Camak House: Architecture and early history

 Built atop a hill, Camak House was the first dwelling constructed on Prince Avenue; Meigs Street was added later, cutting off a portion of the original property.
-The architecture is Federal style, "relatively unusual in Athens", with locally produced ironwork in the front.
+The architecture is Federal style, which Athens Magazine described as being "relatively unusual in Athens", with locally produced ironwork in the front.
 The fanlight of the central doorway and the white-washed brick construction are typical elements of the style.
 The house has two stories, with a "four-over-four room, central hall plan" – a style "based on the standard Greek Revival floor plan" with a "raised basement, a low-hipped roof, and two-story pilasters".
 The basement originally housed slave quarters and the kitchen; the hazard of fire made it unusual for houses of the period to include a kitchen, but because of Camak House's brick construction the risk was thought to be low.

 The floors were constructed using "knot-free heart-pine", and solid mahogany was used for the railing of the stairwell.
 Details include silver-plated doorknobs, "hand-forged locks and latches", and "a simple but visually striking Greek key pattern" for moldings and trim.
 Camak House was built with closets – a very unusual feature for the time.

 Camak House was the location for a meeting to organize what became "the first successful railroad company in Georgia and only the third such company in the United States".
 James Camak was named president of the company, and later served as the first president of Georgia Railroad Bank.

 Five generations of Camaks lived in the house until 1947.
 In her book Historic Houses of Athens, Charlotte Thomas Marshall notes that "It was not until 1904, eleven years after Dr. Camak's [son of the James Camak who built the house] death, that the first deed relating to the Camak house lot was recorded.
 At that time his sons, Louis and James Wellborn Camak, executed a quitclaim deed to their mother, Mary Wellborn Camak, acknowledging that the lot has been given to her by their father without a deed being made."
 In 1949, the house was purchased to serve as the Mount Vernon Lodge No. 22, F. & A. M (Masonic lodge); then in 1979 by the Athens Coca-Cola Bottling Company.